gmelodie/gmelodie.github.io/content/posts/total-madness-1-async-await.md

 ## An async implementation of our executor

-Now that we know that `Poll` and `Future` exist, let's try to use them to solve our problem.
+Now let's try to use `Poll` and `Future` to solve our problem.
 First, we'll change our `Task` struct to hold a `Future` instead of a function pointer.

 ```rust
 pub struct Task {